USD/CAD Could Edge Higher | Action Forex

-The US Dollar surged by 79 basis points or 0.60% against the Canadian Dollar on Wednesday.
-The currency pair breached the 50– and 100– hour SMAs during yesterday’s trading session.
+Upside risks dominated the USD/CAD currency pair on Monday.
+As a result, the US Dollar edged higher by 95 points or 0.73% against the Canadian Dollar during yesterday’s trading session.

-Everything being equal, the exchange rate will most likely continue to surge within the following trading session.
-The potential target for the USD/CAD pair would be at the 1.3300 level.
+Bullish traders are likely to continue pressure the exchange rate higher during the following trading session.
+The potential target for bulls would be at the 1.3280 level.

-However, the 200-period simple moving average at 1.3249 could provide resistance for the currency exchange rate in the shorter term.
+However, the weekly resistance line at 1.3248 could provide resistance for the currency exchange rate during the following trading session.

 - advertisement -